 In the first year, an online survey is proposed to all interested centers practicing Open Dialogue worldwide, to examine how they are organized (e.g. number of referrals per month, referral pathways, number and type of professionals involved, etc.).
 A global map of sites will describe their organizational characteristics.
 Based on this survey, a selection of centers with excellent organizational fidelity have been invited to participate in the next phase of the research.
-On June 21st – 23rd, 2021, researchers, practitioners, and peers interested in Open Dialogue will meet in Rome on June 21st – 23rd, 2021.
+On June 21st – 23rd, 2021, researchers, practitioners, and peers interested in Open Dialogue will meet online on June 21st – 23rd, 2021.

 2. Select the sites and define the protocol

 In the second year, HOPEnDialogue will invite the selected centers to record their clinical work.
 Through the recordings, researchers will assess the conduct of the treatment meetings, to check their adherence to the clinical principles of Open Dialogue.
 Based on this evaluation, researchers will select the sites that will participate in the subsequent feasibility study.
 Furthermore, the research protocol will be defined.
 HOPEnDialogue aims to utilize a streamlined ODDESSI protocol.
 All the centers, including the ones not selected, will receive advice for improving their adherence and for implementing a basic system of data collection for routine practice.